fabioCollini/Inversion/README.md

 fun provideImpl(): MyInterface = MyImpl()
 ```

 And that's all!
-Now from a third module (for example an Android application) we can retrieve the real
+Now from a third module (for example an Android application) the real
-implementation invoking `create`:
+implementation can be retrieved invoking `create`:

 ```kotlin
 @InversionValidate